benjaminsnorris/bennorris.org/_posts/2022-08-02-magically-divine-gas.md

 > A local man has been taken up directly to heaven after managing to miraculously stop a gas pump exactly on the “.00” while filling up his car, sources say.

-Cue rueful chuckle with a twinge of pain.
+Cue rueful chuckle with a tinge of sorrow.

 <!—more—>